What’s your favorite thing about traveling?

 What we love about this food tour is that it also is an opportunity to see more of Copenhagen.
 In the four-hour walking tour you’ll be guided through the city’s maze of alleyways to find food-passionate people both in the city centre and in the trendy area of Nørrebro.
 The team at Foods of Copenhagen clearly love both the city and its food.
 By the end of the tour, we’re sure you will as well.

 We’ve written before about the sheer joy Singaporeans have in eating and in talking about what or where to eat, so it’s only natural that the city is home to one of the best food tours in the world.
-A glorious five and a half hours will fly by as you are helped to discover the delights of the Singapore culinary scene.
+A glorious five and a half hours will fly by as you are helped to discover the delights of the local culinary scene – a great thing to do alone in Singapore!.

 The reason Singapore’s food is so great is the diverse range of cultures that have been brought together in this old seaport – the tour recognises this by ensuring you taste Indian, Malay, Chinese and Peranakan dishes in a range of areas.
 Curry puffs, laksa, Hokkien Mee and Teh Tarik are all on the menu and you’ll be able to experience the city’s famous hawker centres with those in the know.
 You’ll find lots of places you’ll keep coming back to for the rest of your trip, so do this tour early in your stay and you’ll be an expert on what to eat in Singapore!